thii/FontAwesome.swift/README.md

 $ pod install
 ```

+And add `import FontAwesome_swift` to the top of the files using FontAwesome.

 ### Carthage

 To integrate FontAwesome into your Xcode project using Carthage, specify it in your `Cartfile`: